 Final thoughts

 Ethereum has been one of the most important blockchains for demonstrating the immense possibilities of decentralised finance.
-Although it was Bitcoin that laid the foundations for the move away from fiat currencies, Ethereum has proven that blockchain technology can play a much more significant role than just removing third parties from monetary transactions.
+Although it was Bitcoin that laid the foundations for the move away from fiat currencies, Ethereum has signalled ways to utilise the functionality of blockchain technology.

 For those looking to invest in ether, it comes with the same risks as any other cryptoasset, with volatile price moves and uncertainty regarding legislation and regulation.
 Cryptocurrencies can help with portfolio diversification, but are perhaps best suited for investors with a higher-risk profile.